os-chip-design/chip-design-intro/README.md

 ## Reading Material

  * Lecture slides and lab material (provided weekly).
- * The textbook [CMOS VLSI Design, A Circuits and Systems Perspective](https://www.amazon.com/CMOS-VLSI-Design-Circuits-Perspective/dp/0321547748) by Neil H. E. Weste and David Harris, also available as PDF (run an online search).
+ * The textbook [CMOS VLSI Design, A Circuits and Systems Perspective](https://www.amazon.com/CMOS-VLSI-Design-Circuits-Perspective/dp/0321547748) by Neil H. E. Weste and David Harris, also available as PDF.
  * The material related to the open-source tools we use, including installation instructions: [OpenLean 2 Documentation](https://openlane2.readthedocs.io/en/latest/)
    - For a quick start: [OpenLane 2 in the browser](https://colab.research.google.com/github/efabless/openlane2/blob/main/notebook.ipynb), link is from [efabless](https://efabless.com/openlane)
  * [Caravel Documentation](https://github.com/efabless/caravel)